 - Each house will respond to draftproofing in its own way, so monitoring is important.
 Older homes may require remedial measures—such as mould or asbestos removal—before comprehensive work to seal leaks.

-- Every time you insulate or upgrade/install the air barrier system, it’s important to ensure that moisture does not enter the insulation or building envelope.
+- Every time you insulate or upgrade/install an air and moisture barrier system, it’s important to ensure that moisture does not enter the insulation or building envelope.
+A properly functioning building envelope will normally be able to dry out on either side of the moisture barrier, but excessive moisture may lead to mould and rot issues.

 Types of draftproofing products include: